-Once we have combined the hybrid automata constructed from the Ada code, the regular expressions, and the GIL formulas (including the formula IntFreq of Fig. 4 that constrains the behavior of the environment) into a single hybrid automaton M_S capturing the behavior of the system, we can use standard techniques for analyzing hybrid automata to verify that the system has certain proper-
+Once we have combined the hybrid automata constructed from the Ada code, the regular expressions, and the GIL formulas (including the formula IntFreq of Figure 4 that constrains the behavior of the environment) into a single hybrid automaton M_S capturing the behavior of the system, we can use standard techniques for analyzing hybrid automata to verify that the system has certain properties.
+To verify the system has a property P, we construct a hybrid automaton M_P that accepts timed event sequences violating P. We then compose M_P with M_S and check to see whether M_P is in an accepting location for any states of the composition reachable from the initial state (the reachable states of a hybrid automaton are computed using a fixpoint calcula-